-\beginsection{Introduction} Since its inception in 1961 \Ref(1) the Regge Calculus has been believed to offer a discrete representation of Einstein's theory of General Relativity.
-There is a good body of theoretical and empirical evidence to support this view.
-It has been used in numerical relativity \Ref(2-12) and as a possible approach to quantizing gravity \Ref(13-18).
-For a detailed review see Williams and Tuckey \Ref(19).
-The crucial issue is whether or not the Regge Calculus converges to Einstein's General Relativity.
-A negative answer would deal a serious blow to both the numerical and quantum programs.
+Since its inception in 1961 the Regge calculus \Ref(1) has been believed to be a consistent and convergent approximation to Einstein's theory of General Relativity.
+It has often been touted as a natural discretisation of Einstein's equations and it has also been used as a possible basis for a quantum theory of gravity (for a detailed bibliography see Williams and Tuckey \Ref(2)).
+However the use of the Regge calculus in numerical relativity has been limited to highly symmetric spacetimes and upon lattices specifically designed for those spacetimes.
+Yet little is known about how the Regge calculus performs for generic spacetimes and it is this class of spacetimes for which the Regge calculus is most suited.